 - Settlement at Edge of Tank.

-Then out of total settlement at Edge, 40% of total settlement is what we consider in piping stress analysis.
+Then out of the total settlement at Edge, 40% of the total settlement is what we consider in piping stress analysis.

-Pipe routing guidelines (Fig. 2) to minimize effect of tank settlement:
+Pipe routing guidelines (Fig. 2) to minimize the effect of tank settlement:

-To reduce effect of tank settlement on piping:
+To reduce the effect of tank settlement on piping:

 - First support shall be kept sufficiently away from the tank nozzle.

-- Large dia. piping combined with large tank settlement may call for use of spring support.
+- Large-diameter piping combined with large tank settlement may call for use of spring support.

-However use of spring support shall be avoided because accidental draining of line will cause excessive upward force on piping and tank nozzle.
+However, the use of spring support shall be avoided because accidental draining of the line will cause an excessive upward force on the piping and tank nozzle.

 So, if spring support is used

 - WNC (Weight with No Content) load case shall be mandatory for liquid lines.
-In fact for all liquid lines with spring support, (whether it is connected to tank or any other line), WNC run shall be mandatory.
-In case of tank, all lines connected to tank will be carrying liquid only.
+In fact, for all liquid lines with spring support, (whether it is connected to the tank or any other line), a WNC run shall be mandatory.
+In the case of the tank, all lines connected to the tank will be carrying liquid only.

-- Spring setting should be adjusted in such a way, that nozzle load is within limit in normal operating case, as well as in WNC case.
+- The spring hanger setting should be adjusted in such a way, that the nozzle load is within the limit in the normal operating case, as well as in the WNC case.

-- That is set spring support for load lower than what is required.
-This will increase nozzle load in normal operating case, but will reduce load in WNC case.
+- That is set spring support for loads lower than what is required.
+This will increase the nozzle load in the normal operating case but will reduce the load in the WNC case.